KonoSuba

-is a Japanese light novel series written by Natsume Akatsuki.
-The series follows Kazuma Sato, a boy who is sent to a fantasy world with MMORPG elements following his death, where he forms a dysfunctional adventuring party with a goddess, an archwizard, and a crusader.
+often referred to simply as KonoSuba, is a Japanese light novel series written by Natsume Akatsuki and illustrated by Kurone Mishima.
+The series follows Kazuma Satou, a boy who is sent to a fantasy world with MMORPG elements following his death, where he forms a dysfunctional adventuring party with a goddess, an archmage, and a crusader.
 Originally serialized as a web novel on Shōsetsuka ni Narō between December 2012 and October 2013, KonoSuba was published as a printed light novel series by Kadokawa Shoten under the company's Kadokawa Sneaker Bunko imprint from October 2013 to May 2020.
-The light novel series features a divergent plot and illustrations by Kurone Mishima.
+The light novel series features a divergent plot.

-A manga adaptation, illustrated by Masahito Watari and Joseph Yokobori, began serialization in Fujimi Shobo's Monthly Dragon Age magazine from October 2014.
+A manga adaptation, illustrated by Masahito Watari and Joseph Yokobori, began serialization in Fujimi Shobo's Monthly Dragon Age magazine in October 2014.
 A radio drama CD was released by HobiRecords in March 2015, and an anime television series adaptation produced by Studio Deen aired in Japan between January and March 2016.
 A second season of the anime aired between January and March 2017.
-A spin-off light novel series, KonoSuba: An Explosion on This Wonderful World!, began publication from July 2014.
+A spin-off light novel series, KonoSuba: An Explosion on This Wonderful World!, was published from July 2014 to June 2015.
 Both the light novels and the manga are licensed in North America by Yen Press.
 An anime film adaptation produced by J.C.Staff, titled KonoSuba: God's Blessing on This Wonderful World!
 Legend of Crimson, premiered on August 30, 2019.
-Drive intends premiering a third anime television series on April 2023, through its adaptation of KonoSuba: An Explosion on This Wonderful World!.
+An anime television series adaptation of An Explosion on This Wonderful World!, produced by Drive, aired from April to June 2023.
+A third season, also by Drive, aired from April to June 2024.
+A sequel has been announced.

-The first mobile game released series is a Mobile RPG game called Konosuba: Fantastic Days for Android and IOS on August 19, 2021.
-The game was developed by the South Korean video game company Nexon.

 Premise

-Following an untimely and embarrassing death, Kazuma Sato, a Japanese teenage shut-in NEET, meets a goddess named Aqua, who offers to reincarnate him in a parallel world with MMORPG elements, where he can go on adventures and battle monsters.
-Despite being offered a superpowered item or ability to use in this new world, Kazuma, following some provocation, chooses Aqua herself to accompany him to the town of Axel, quickly finding her absent-mindedness to be less than beneficial.
+Following an untimely and embarrassing death, Kazuma Satou, a Japanese teenage shut-in NEET, meets a goddess named Aqua, who offers to reincarnate him in a parallel world with MMORPG elements, where he can go on adventures and battle monsters.
+Despite being offered a superpowered item or ability to use in this new world, Kazuma, following some provocation, spitefully chooses Aqua herself to accompany him to the town of Axel, quickly finding her absent-mindedness to be less than beneficial.
 With Aqua unable to return to the afterlife until the Devil King is defeated, the two form a party and recruit two other members; an explosion-obsessed magician named Megumin and a masochistic crusader named Darkness.
 Due to the party's dysfunctional abilities, Kazuma quickly gives up on the idea of defeating the Devil King and tries to live a comfortable lifestyle, only to find the circumstances of his daily life are forcing him and his party to encounter and battle the Devil King's generals.